hoovbr/vin/README.md

 ## What about the performance?

 Compared to the benefits of having VINs, the performance impact is negligible.
-The only performance impact is the time it takes to generate the VIN, which is around ~0.039ms.
+The only performance impact is the time it takes to generate the VIN, which is around ~0.039ms (yes, that's not a typo, it's less than 1/25th of a millisecond).

 ## Any issues I should be aware of?